Jaybit0/QML/readme.md

 ### Model and parameter lanes

 In our module, we divide the circuit into two main components, the `parameter lanes` and the `model lanes`.
 This division should help organize the circuit.
 The `model lanes` are all lanes controlled by the model parameters.
 The `parameter lanes` represent the parameters of the model.

-By default, `model lanes` come before `parameter lanes`.
-If you want to apply any gate on a `parameter lane`, you can access the `n`-th `model lane` using the index `n`.
-If you want to access the `m`-th `parameter lane`, then you need to use the index `length(model lanes) + m`.

-Keep in mind that the division into `model` and `parameter` lanes is helpful, but not necessary.
-In general, you can create any circuit you want and everything should still work.
+When using the module, you should always know what your model lanes and parameter lanes are.
+The module will automatically adapt the circuit to your learning problem.

 ### Creating a circuit